Welcome to the REVOLUTION!

 - Does not comply with government standards and is at risk of being shut down at any time

-- Cannot accept insurance which drastically limits funding and makes self-sustainment impossible
+- Cannot accept insurance due to its poor condition which drastically limits funding and makes self-sustainment impossible

-For a Sanjuanero to visit the capital, such a trip would entail:
+For a Sanjuanero to visit the capital, such a trip might entail:

 - Purchase of a bus ticket